 Savior on the Spilled Blood church is located behind the main street on Nevsky Prospekt and is one of the prominent churches in Saint Petersburg built in the early twentieth century.
 The church was built on the site of the death of Emperor Alexander II in 1881.
 Despite the fact that the city’s architecture is in the Baroque and neoclassical style, this church has old-style Russian architecture.

 The interior of this church consists mainly of walls and ceilings with a huge collection of beautiful mosaics.
 Also, people believe that this church has the largest collection of mosaics in the world.
 Its interior decoration includes works of art by Russian artists such as Viktor Vasnetsov and Mikhail Vrubel.

 Peter and Paul Cathedral a Less Famous Orthodox Church

-This church is known as one of religious landmark churches in Saint Petersburg.
-It is no less famous than other churches and it is often overlooked by visitors.
+This church is known as one of the religious landmark churches in Saint Petersburg.
+It is no less famous than other churches, and visitors often overlook it.
 The castle, which was actually used as a military base, marks the birth of this city.
-The church built in this situation is designed in Baroque style and has special beauties.
+The church built in this situation is designed in the Baroque style and has a special beauty.

 Kazan Cathedral The Holiest Place in Russia

-There are many items inside the Kazan Cathedral and it is highlighted with various sculptures and icons produced by the best Russian artists of previous periods.
-The bronze doors that attract people’s attention are a copy of the original The Baptistery of St. John doors in Florence, Italy.
+There are many items inside the Kazan Cathedral, and it is highlighted with various sculptures and icons produced by the best Russian artists of previous periods.
+The bronze doors that attract attention are a copy of the original The Baptistery of St. John doors in Florence, Italy.

 Kazan Cathedral is built in the imperial style (reminiscent of the temples of the Roman Empire).
 Its unique architecture and interior decorations include beautiful sculptures and paintings that give this church good harmony.
 This church portrays Russia as a united country.